Government shutdown closes parts of Washington state national parks, cuts search-and-rescue staff

 Likewise, information will be harder to come by during the shutdown, as park staff are not monitoring social media or providing updates on conditions.

-It’s a similar situation at other national parks and facilities operated by NPS in Washington.
+It’s a similar situation at other national parks and facilities operated by the National Park Service in Washington.
 There are about 10 of them, including recreation areas, historic sites and the big three national parks: Mount Rainier, North Cascades, and Olympic.

 Hurricane Ridge in Olympic National Park tweeted early Saturday that Hurricane Ridge Road will remain closed.
 Some other areas are accessible, “however access may change without notice and staff does not monitor or update social media.”